Small Batch Crepes Recipe

 Obviously, I love that they taste good.
 And I love that they’re pretty and dainty-looking.
 I love that you can dress them up or dress them down for a meal or even a quick snack.
 And that they can go sweet or savory.

 I really love that you can make them pretty healthful by filling them with lots of fresh fruit.
 Crepes are definitely a safety net food for me.
-I also want to share an article about best crepe makers.
 I can always fall back on them when I need a fancy treat or special occasion breakfast but don’t want to stray at all from my healthy eating.

 The only thing I don’t love?
 They can be a bit of an ordeal to make.
 Most recipes make a lot of crepes– which usually leaves me standing over the stove for at least 30 minutes.
 I don’t mind that so much if I’m prepping for a special occasion or big breakfast.
 But it means that when I want crepes on a whim as an afternoon snack or typical weekday breakfast, I don’t want to take the time to make an entire batch.